-All graduating seniors who are interested in joining the SingHealth PGY1 Program would need to submit the SingHealth PGY1 Program Application Form to express their intent; the process is not automatic even if all postings are in SingHealth.
+All graduating seniors who are interested in joining the SingHealth PGY1 Programme would need to submit the SingHealth PGY1 Programme Application Form to express their intent.
+The process is not automatic even if all postings are in SingHealth.
 Importantly, there is a contact to be signed with SingHealth before the start of PGY1 year.
-Only SingHealth PGY1s would have all of their 3 postings planned before they start their PGY1 year, whereas MOHH will only inform all other PGY1s (who are not in SingHealth PGY1 Program) of their 2nd & 3rd postings during their 1st posting.
+Only SingHealth PGY1s would have all of their 3 postings planned before they start their PGY1 year, whereas MOHH will only inform all other PGY1s (who are not in SingHealth PGY1 Programme) of their 2nd & 3rd postings during their 1st posting.
 Therefore even if some of these PGY1s are aware that they will be posted to SingHealth for all 3 postings during their 1st posting, they cannot be converted into SingHealth PGY1s as the contract needs to be signed before their PGY1 year starts.

 A doctor from the SingHealth PGY1 Programme (as compared to one who is not from SingHealth) would generally have a better chance of getting into SingHealth Residency.
 However, the respective SingHealth Residency Programme Directors may prioritise certain aptitudes in his/her Residents, and this could influence their decision on whether to accept a candidate into a programme.

 SingHealth Residency offers 30 programmes, of which 21 are accredited by ACGME-I and 9 are accredited by JCST.
 SingHealth Residency also manages the training of PGY1s in SMC-accredited departments in Singapore General Hospital (SGH), Changi General Hospital (CGH), Sengkang General Hospital (SKH) and KK Women’s and Children’s Hospital (KKH).